-Risks are measured as it provides the Company with a greater understanding of the materiality of each risk.
-In particular, this step of the process allows the Company to:
+Following the identification stage, risks are measured to provide the Company with a greater understanding of the materiality of each risk.
+In particular, this step allows the Company to:

 - assess the impact and likelihood of a risk occurring; - compare risks and prioritise them in terms of focus and attention that should be given to individual risks; - compare current level of risks with the risk appetite framework to determine whether any remedial action is necessary.